Finder is committed to editorial independence. While we receive compensation when you click links to partners, they do not influence our content.

 Collateral and personal guarantee

 A drawback of an Express loan is that the SBA guarantees only 50% of the amount you borrow.
 You and anyone else who owns more than 20% of the business might have to back the other half of the loan with personal assets.
+In many cases, that means another mortgage on the owner’s primary residence.

 While your lender isn’t required to ask for collateral if you’re borrowing less than $25,000, it might ask you to back your loan if it’s more than that amount.
 However, the type of collateral you need to provide varies by lender.